Rundstedtzz/llama2-mistral-presentation/README.md

 - Stack Exchange [2%]

-We include a dump of
+They include a dump of
 Stack Exchange, a website of high quality questions and answers that covers a diverse set of domains, ranging from computer science to chemistry.
 We kept the data from the 28 largest websites, removed the HTML tags from text and sorted the answers by score (from highest to lowest).